Frustrated? Confused? Overwhelmed? You’re in the right place! Let’s get started.

 • What is gastroparesis?

-If you were diagnosed with gastroparesis, it means that your stomach doesn’t empty food as quickly as would be expected.
+If you were diagnosed with gastroparesis, it means that your stomach doesn’t empty food as quickly as it should.

-Gastroparesis is a functional disorder, meaning there’s nothing structurally wrong with your stomach and no physical obstructions are present.
-You can’t “see” gastroparesis by looking at the stomach.
+Gastroparesis is considered a functional disorder.
+This means there’s nothing structurally wrong with your stomach and no physical obstructions are present.
+This does not mean that it’s all in your head or that you are causing your symptoms.

 • Do I need a diagnosis?